Brandys-AlgoRythem/fcc-responsive-tribute-page/README.md

-# freeCodeCamp - Tribute Page Project
+# Responsive Tribute Page

-This project is a tribute page built as part of the freeCodeCamp Responsive Web Design Certification.
-It showcases the use of HTML5 to structure content about a chosen subject and CSS3 for styling, layout, and responsiveness.
+This project is a webpage dedicated to a notable subject, built to showcase information in a structured and respectful manner.
+It utilizes HTML5 for semantic content organization and CSS3 for styling, layout, and responsive design, ensuring a good viewing experience on all devices.

-The page provides information and pays homage to its subject in a clean and readable format, designed to look good on all devices.

 ## Live Demo